Are you frustrated by the noise on the other side of your doors, walls, or windows?

-- If you feel that the soundproofing is still not enough, try installing two or more layers of blankets.
-This will increase the overall thickness of soundproofing material that the sound has to pass through.
+- If you feel the soundproofing is still insufficient, try installing two or more layers of blankets.
+This will increase the overall thickness of the soundproofing material that the sound has to pass through.

 - If you still want to kill more bass, you may have to look into purchasing some good bass traps.